 £35 £30 (Adult), £35 £30 (Student), £35 £30 (Child)

-Over 1586 years old, the Saul Church is the oldest church in Ireland.
-This is where St. Patrick took his last breath before being buried at his final resting place few mils away.
+When you arrive at Saul Church, you’ll be immediately struck by its ancient beauty.
+At over 1586 years old, the Saul Church is the oldest church in Ireland.
+This is where St. Patrick took his last breath before being buried at his final resting place, just a few miles away.
+There is so much history in this part of Ireland, if you know where to look.

-Being the only permanent exhibition in the world about St. Patrick, this centre in Downpatrick explores how the saint’s legacy developed in the early Christian times, shows visitors the marvellous metalwork and artwork that were produced during the Golden Age and also examines how Irish missionaries impacted Europe.
+As the only permanent exhibition in the world about St. Patrick, this centre in Downpatrick explores how the saint’s legacy developed in the early Christian times, showing visitors the marvellous metalwork and artwork that were produced during the Golden Age.
+St Patrick’s Centre also examines how Irish missionaries impacted Europe.
+The exhibits are worth taking your time over and you can ask your tour guide any questions you have about St Patrick or anything else you find in St Patrick’s Centre.

-Founded by St. Buite in the late 5th century, the Monasterboice was once an significant and influential religious centre.
+Founded by St. Buite in the late 5th century, the Monasterboice was once a significant and influential monastic settlement, packed with history and significance.
+It’s found just north of Drogheda.

-With biblical carvings fo both the Old and New Testaments, the West Cross at Monasterboice is the tallest and finest high cross in Ireland, but that is not the only amazing historic ruin one can find at this place.
-You will also find an old graveyard, two churches and a sundial.
+With biblical carvings of both the Old and New Testaments, the West Cross at Monasterboice is the tallest and finest high cross in Ireland, but that is not the only amazing historic ruin you’ll discover in this incredible place.
+You will also find an old graveyard, two churches and an ancient sundial.
+Ireland’s history runs much deeper than St Patrick alone, and you’ll get a flavour of this at Monasterboice.

-Apart from the Viking history in Ireland, our guide will also tell you interesting facts and stories about Guinness Storehouse, Dublin Castle, Trinity College, River Liffey and many many more while we drive around Dublin city.
+Apart from the Viking history in Ireland, our guide will also tell you interesting facts and stories about Dublin City as you drive around it’s ancient streets.
+Learn about the Guinness Storehouse, Dublin Castle, Trinity College, the river Liffey, and so much more.

 You will then have around 2 to 3 hours to explore Dublin on your own.
-Have a pint of Guinness in the Temple Bar area, watch street performances by buskers on the world-famous Grafton Street, do some shopping before we return to Belfast.
+Have a pint of Guinness in the Temple Bar area, watch street performances by buskers on the world-famous Grafton Street, or do some shopping before we return to Belfast.
+Alternatively, if you plan to stay in Dublin, this tour from Belfast is a great way to see all of the places in between Ireland’s great cities as you travel down to Dublin!

 1930 – 2030 Back to Belfast